Your Church in Powick - St Peters

 Your Church in Callow End - St James

 The church in Callow end reopened on the 9th February 2020 after a significant five figure sum spent on new flooring, carpeting etc. Also, after receiving a kind donation from the family of a churchgoer, a new altar kneeler was installed.
 The bench outside the church was also refurbished.
 It looks great!
-The new Bishop of Dudley will be visiting St James in April to give thanks for the work and the church's role in Your Village.
-Keep an eye on the Home Page for further details.
+Great news!
+Due to the kindness of a local benefactor, we may be able to start work soon on a new lighting set and other improvements to this church which will enhance our worship and community presence.

 St James' is also the base for our popular Cafe Church services which consider discussion topics and presentations from local charities.
 Look at the Services information on the Home Page and Calendar for the next one.